I’m sharing how to restain wood without stripping today! I use a simple product, and a simple process, to do this. Read on!

 Because I’m a lazy crafter. lol

-I just want to get the fun part….painting, making beautiful, etc!
-And the sanding and stripping is just not fun for me.
+I just want to get to the fun part….painting, making beautiful, etc!
+And the sanding and stripping are just not fun for me.

-Although….I do love to see that gorgeous bare wood that’s revealed after stripping and sanding.
+Although…I do love to see that gorgeous bare wood that’s revealed after stripping and sanding.
+Go figure!

 When I shared our recent kitchen reveal you probably saw these bar stools we picked up for the island.